Who we are

 Expert faculty who lead a tradition of excellence

-Expert in treatment resistant depression, TMS, ECT, esketamine / ketamine
+Expert in treatment resistant depression, electrophysiology, and neurosteroids

 I have grown incredibly along with all my co-residents.
 I have felt extremely accepted into our community of both residents and faculty, and there is always abundant support from the residents across all four years.
-I am looking forward to experiencing the unique opportunities in the PGY-2 year (ECT, eating disorders, perinatal) as well as starting research with our excellent faculty.
+With opportunities to work in the outpatient adult and child clinics, I am very excited to explore unique opportunities as a PGY3.

 Joshua Hill, MD

 I have loved working with all of my co-residents — the program fosters an amazing culture of residents supporting and learning from one another!
-I’m also very excited to explore unique opportunities as a PGY-3, working in the outpatient adult and child clinics.
+I am looking forward to starting research with our excellent faculty and supervising interns as a PGY4.

 Jeff Carley, MD